 If the tick is moving, it has not yet bitten your dog.
 Quickly remove it and kill it by putting it in rubbing alcohol or crushing it between two solid surfaces.
 If you crush the tick, do not get its blood on your skin, as the bacteria can enter your body through a small cut.

-If the tick is attached to your dog, use tweezers to grasp the tick as close to you pet's skin as possible, and slowly and steadily pull it straight out.
-It is important kill the tick in alcohol after removing it, or it may look for another host to feed on.
+If the tick is attached to your dog, use tweezers to grasp the tick as close to your pet's skin as possible, and slowly and steadily pull it straight out.
+It is important to kill the tick in alcohol after removing it, or it may look for another host to feed on.

 The prognosis for babesiosis is guarded.
 Surviving dogs are usually lifetime carriers of the disease; they may suffer relapses with stress, and they may spread the disease further.